|Open Labor Day from 5:30am to 1am, CST|

 First, you'll need to decide where your ceremony will take place.
 Only six cruise lines perform weddings at sea: Princess, Celebrity, Cunard, Pullmantur, Royal Caribbean and Azamara.
 However, there are two other ways that couples can be legally married on a cruise vacation.
 With the help of a cruise line's wedding coordinator, you can plan the wedding of your dreams and be married while in port -- either on the ship itself or at an amazing site onshore.
 Or, to avoid complicated licensing requirements, you can choose to marry at home prior to your cruise and plan a symbolic wedding ceremony aboard the ship -- this is the preferred choice of an overwhelming number of couples.

 To help you plan your dream wedding, we've sorted through all the information and outlined your choices.
 Keep in mind that, regardless of your plans, all cruise lines require you to book a cruise before you reserve a wedding package.
 Cruise lines allow only a limited number of weddings per sailing, so couples should book early.
-A Vacations To Go group specialist can secure your cabin while we put you in touch with a wedding coordinator who can confirm availability for your ceremony, reconfirm cruise line policies and answer any questions you may have.
+A Vacations To Go cruise counselor can secure your cabin while we put you in touch with a wedding coordinator who can confirm availability for your ceremony, reconfirm cruise line policies and answer any questions you may have.

 Weddings at Sea